aws-samples/amazon-ec2-mac-mdm-enrollment-automation/README.md

 launchctl unload -w /Library/LaunchAgents/com.amazon.dsx.ec2.enrollment.automation.startup.plist ; launchctl load -w /Library/LaunchAgents/com.amazon.dsx.ec2.enrollment.automation.startup.plist
 ```
 8. Once you receive the below message, **click OK** and close Screen Sharing/VNC. ![A dialog box with a success message for enroll-ec2-mac.](SetupComplete.png)

-**Make sure to click OK before creating your image.** If OK is not clicked, enroll-ec2-mac will *re-attempt setup (and not enrollment)* on subsequent runs until it's clicked.
+**Make sure to click OK before creating your image.** This makes a final change to the LaunchAgent, taking it out of setup mode and readying automated enrollment.
+If OK is not clicked, enroll-ec2-mac will *re-attempt setup on next launch (and not enrollment)* on subsequent runs until it's clicked.

 10. Optional: **disable screen sharing** via the command line.
     1. `sudo launchctl disable system/com.apple.screensharing ; sudo launchctl unload -w /System/Library/LaunchDaemons/com.apple.screensharing.plist`
 11. After clicking OK, [**Create an image**](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html) from the running instance.
     1. Follow the linked instructions to **Create a Linux AMI from an instance** (instructions also cover macOS instances).
-    2. Workflow was tested with **“No reboot”** enabled.
+    2. Workflow was tested with **“No reboot”** enabled, but is not required.
-        - *Note: if the instance is rebooted or logged out after clicking OK,* **enrollment will occur.**
+        - *Note: if the instance is rebooted or logged out after clicking OK (and before creating the image),* **enrollment will occur.**
     3. “Delete on termination” is recommended to be **unchecked** to keep the AMI after [terminating the template instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/preserving-volumes-on-termination.html).
 12. When AMI moves from **Pending** to **Available**, launch a new instance with the AMI.
     1. This process may take an hour or more depending on storage class and data volume.
-13. When new instance is launched using this AMI, it will enroll **automatically**, and without any further intervention.
+13. When a new instance is launched using this AMI, it will enroll **automatically**, without any further intervention.
     1. IMPORTANT: Ensure that any new instance launched from this AMI has an appropriate **㊙️🪪 IAM instance profile** that can retrieve the credentials.
     2. For cleanup, (`prodFlag`) is available to revoke permissions and remove files.
     3. Code in `enroll-ec2-mac` can also auto-enable Screen Sharing when enrollment is complete.